andrescorrada/IntroductionToAlgebraicEvaluation/python/docs/source/research/TheScienceOfAlgebraicEvaluation.md

 error-correcting code (which it is!), then you realize that just like we have many error-correcting codes depending on the application, we will need different ensemble construction methods for evaluation.

+## Error analysis as an intersection between the science and mathematics

+The great theoretical strength of algebraic evaluation is that it has the complete set of evaluation postulates for arbitrarily correlated classifiers.
+This allows you to perform a theoretical jiu-jitsu move as follows.

+- We have the exact algebraic solution for error independent binary classifiers as algebraic polynomials of their agreement and disagreement statistics.
+- But it is almost surely (a probability claim!) that they will not be.
+How do we prepare for this?
+- Since we have the **generating set** for the observed voting statistics that tells us exactly how the frequency of any voting event is related to their average label accuracies and correlations, we can fold that back into the independent solution to, in turn, do ...
+- Get another algebraic polynomial that gives the estimated label accuracies as functions of the true label accuracies **plus** the unknown error correlations.

+This is very beautiful and computationally clear because of the algebra, but here is where the math is silent on what that means in an actual deployment.
+It is a significant advance that we can derive such a clear expression of what we estimate and the unknown test error correlations, but each application has to then measure what the variation in these estimates mean for its safety framework.

+This slippage between the mathematics and safety application is common to all scientific modelling.
+The practical utility of algebraic evaluation is that since it focuses on sample statistics, it can provide a universal framework for studying this theory/safety coupling.